Ray J Hospitalized While Filming ‘Celebrity Big Brother,’ May Not Be Allowed Back After Blacking Out

 A photo posted by rayj (@rayj) on

-Ray J was obviously suffering so the next day, the rest of his cast literally refused to film until he was seen by a medical professional.
+Ray J was obviously suffering, so the next day, the rest of his cast literally refused to film until he was seen by a medical professional.
 According to the report, a dentist showed up on the Celebrity Big Brother set to see what Ray has been complaining about.
 They say he was given a total of eight painkillers, half of which he was supposed to take at that time and the other half he was supposed to take the next morning.

 On Tuesday, Ray J woke up and his mouth pain had become much worse.
 He took the painkillers as he was told but the pain didn’t let up.
 Finally, the show’s producers agreed to let Ray J out of the house so he could have his mouth seen and maybe even get some pain relief.

 On the way to seek treatment, Ray was in so much pain that the singer reportedly blacked out and was taken to the hospital.
 According to the report, he is suffering from one abscessed tooth and another with a cracked filling.
-That can cause quite a bit of pain and an abscess, if left untreated, can actually be life threatening.
+That can cause quite a bit of pain, and an abscess, if left untreated, can actually be life threatening.

 Now there are rumors that Ray J might not be welcome to return to the Celebrity Big Brother house.
 That would be a huge problem for the star, considering that he was supposed to be collecting a cool $1 million payday.
 Leaving the show less than one week in certainly won’t earn him a check like that.